aurelilia/gamegirl/README.md

 - blargg, Gekkio and mattcurie for their test ROMs and retrio for hosting blargg's ROMs

 ### GGA
+- [endrift, for mGBA, it's test suite and blog,](https://github.com/endrift) which was my inspiration for doing GGA emulation
 - [GBATEK, as a technical reference](https://problemkaputt.de/gbatek.htm)
 - [mj-hd, for rgba, which I used to properly understand ARM7 emulation details](https://github.com/mj-hd/rgba/)
 - [jsmolka, for their testing ROMs](https://github.com/jsmolka/gba-tests)